Sebagabones/CITS3007Project/Phase1/Report/report1.md

 The division of coding responsibilities was mostly decided as a group, with a preference given to which area everyone wanted to work on.

-This division is subject to change, once the group have more information as to the requirements of the project, however it provides a nice starting point for our group to have an idea of what each person is working on.
+This division is subject to change, once the group has more information as to the requirements of the project, however it provides a nice starting point for our group to have an idea of what each person is working on.

 #### 1.3 Other Responsibilities